John E. Sheridan (politician)

+Early life and education

+Sheridan was born in Waterbury, Connecticut, the son of Irish immigrants.
+He graduated from the University of Pennsylvania in Philadelphia, in 1925 and from the law department of Temple University School of Law in Philadelphia in 1931.

+Career

-John E. Sheridan was born in Waterbury, Connecticut, the son of Irish immigrants.
-He graduated from the University of Pennsylvania at Philadelphia, PA, in 1925 and from the law department of Temple University in Philadelphia in 1931.
-He served as deputy attorney general of Pennsylvania from 1934 to 1937.
-He was a member of the Board of Revision of Taxes of Philadelphia County in 1937 and the Pennsylvania counsel for the Delaware River Bridge Commission in 1938 and 1939.
+Sheridan served as deputy attorney general of Pennsylvania from 1934 to 1937.
+He was a member of the Board of Revision of Taxes in Philadelphia County, Pennsylvania, in 1937 and the Pennsylvania counsel for the Delaware River Bridge Commission in 1938 and 1939.
 He was a delegate to the Democratic National Conventions in 1932, 1936, 1940, and 1944.

 Sheridan was elected as a Democrat to the 76th Congress to fill the vacancy caused by the death of J. Burrwood Daly and was re-elected to the Seventy-seventh, Seventy-eighth, and Seventy-ninth Congresses.
 He was not a candidate for reelection in 1946.
 After his time in Congress, he served in the United States Air Force from 1954 to 1962, retiring as a colonel.
 He was a member of the County Board of Law Examiners from 1954 to 1965, and consul general for the Principality de Monaco in Philadelphia.

-He is buried in Arlington National Cemetery.
+Sheridan is buried in Arlington National Cemetery.